HacKanCuBa/blake2signer/README.md

 * `poetry add blake2signer`
 * `pipenv install blake2signer`

-You can check the [releases page](https://gitlab.com/hackancuba/blake2signer/-/releases) for package hashes and signatures.
+You can check the [releases' page](https://gitlab.com/hackancuba/blake2signer/-/releases) for package hashes and signatures.

+Note: if you want to use BLAKE3, you need to install the [`blake3`](https://pypi.org/project/blake3/) package, until it arrives to core (which may or may not happen).
+Alternatively, you can install this package with extras:

+* `python3 -m pip install blake2signer[blake3]`
+* `poetry add blake2signer[blake3]`
+* `pipenv install blake2signer[blake3]`

 ### Requirements

-Only Python is required, this module doesn't have dependencies besides those used for development.
+Only Python is required, this module doesn't have dependencies besides those used for development, and the optional `blake3`.

 Versions currently tested (check the [pipelines](https://gitlab.com/hackancuba/blake2signer/-/pipelines)):